Lawliar/CO3/README.md

 ## Before you start:
 1. all artifacts and projects (including the firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.

-2. before using the docker file, submodule init are required, also llvm prebuilt and arm-gcc toolchain should be decompressed to the specified folder.
+2. before using the docker file, submodule init are still required, the arm-gcc toolchain should also be decompressed to the specified folder.

 3. CO3 features concolic executing the firmware on the MCU; for concolic executing the firmware, physical MCU is required.

-4. We also have ports for desktop programs (i.e., see sym_runtime); however, this is currently under construction and only supports CGC programs.
+4. We also have ports for desktop programs (see sym_runtime); however, this is currently under construction and only supports CGC programs.

 ## tested platform